How much do online reviews matter to a local business?

 30.3% of business owners said that customers find their business online every day, while 25.25% of them said that customers find their business online at least once a week.
 14.14% of the total population we surveyed, said that they don’t keep track of it, but said they were sure it happens a lot.

 Generating More Reviews

 Over 40% of business owners said that they personally work on getting more positive online reviews for their business, and about 13% employ agencies to take care of this for them.
-The most common way of working on earning more reviews is by just asking the customer to their face, or sending them emails asking them for online reviews.
+The most common way of working on earning more reviews is by letting your customers know what digital profiles you are most active on and where they can find you.

 The Reviews and Ranking Factors Report

 - Having an overall star rating of less than 4.0 greatly affects a business’ chances of a high ranking on Google.

 - 89.17% of businesses that ranked in the first 100 spots of Google had a star rating between 4.3 and 4.7

 - 74% of businesses that ranked in the first 50 spots of Google had a star rating between 4.5 and 4.7.

 - Detailed addresses and phone numbers help businesses rank higher on Yelp, but star ratings do not affect rankings significantly.

 - Businesses that show up in the top 100 ranks of all 5 cities on TripAdvisor had their complete name, address, and phone number information available.